ghi-electronics/Docs/brainpad/courses/programming/csharp/intro.md

 With Visual Studio we can "step" through the code executing each line separately one at a time.
 This will help when you're trying to debug a problem.
 To do this we need to add what is called a **breakpoint** or (stop point).

-A breakpoint is a spot in your program where the code will execute up until it reaches the breakpoint then wait for futher instructions.
+A breakpoint is a spot in your program where the code will execute until it reaches the breakpoint, then Visual Studio will wait for further instructions.

 To add a breakpoint at the first line of code inside of `BrainPadSetup()` moving the cursor to that line and pressing the `F9` key as shown below.
 A red circle will appear to the left of your code.
 This is where your code will stop and wait.